-We’re a Melbourne-based construction company, with wide-ranging experience in medical, commercial, church and aged-care projects.
+We’re a Melbourne-based construction company, with wide-ranging experience in healthcare, commercial, church and aged-care projects.
 Started by Des Nixon and now owned and run by Chris Bato, Des' son-in-law, DNAco in its current form has been operating in Melbourne since 1996.

 About Des Nixon